 • Extend the time period provided in section 657 of the Welfare and Institutions Code within which a hearing on a wardship petition for a minor charged with a felony offense must be held by not more than 15 days, applicable only to minors for whom the statutory deadline otherwise would expire from March 16, 2020, to April 17, 2020, inclusive (Gov. Code, § 68115(a)(12)).

 Hon.
-Tani G. Cantil-Sakauye
+Tani G. Cantil-Sakauye Chief Justice of California and

 T. Cantl- Jakange